Skip to content

 Key Question

-How did a Russian exploit broker buy US government zero-days from a defence contractor insider?
+How did a Russian exploit broker buy US government zero-days while Iran was under active cyber attack?

 Timeline for Operation Zero